Arpita-deb/Event-Database-Management/README.md

 **2. Populating the tables:**

-Using Data Manipulation Language (DML), the EventSphere Database and its leaf tables are created.
+Using Data Manipulation Language (DML), the EventSphere Database and its leaf tables are populated with synthetic data.
 The script is available in the Script folder.

 Most of the data is generated through Mockaroo, which enabled me to simulate the real world scenario by generating random demographhic data for employees, attendees, numbers in ranges etc faster.